 Paper [1] presents a control method for the formation on nonholomic mobile robots.
 Robots track desired trajectories in the environment with static convex-shaped obstacles.
-The algorithm includes collision-avoidance between robots and obstacles.
+The algorithm includes collisionavoidance between robots and obstacles.
 Fuzzy logic approaches to mobile robot navigation and obstacle avoidance have been investigated by several researchers.
 Many application works of fuzzy logic in the mobile robot field have given promising results.
+Fuzzy reactive control of a mobile robot incorporating a real/virtual target switching strategy has been made in [2].